I had written an article on ‘What do you do as a venture capitalist?’

 #3.
 Senior level lateral placement

-You have been working successfully with a large reputed organization at a senior or mid level role and are very dynamic.
-Through a strong network you get a referral for working with a venture capital firm.
+You have been working successfully with a large reputed organization at a senior or mid-level role and are very dynamic.
+Through a strong network, you get a referral for working with a venture capital firm.

-If you consider the first entry point, typically venture capital firms prefer to hire investment bankers with good and extensive experience in successful deals or any candidate with broad product management or key business development experience with large companies as they typically possess a lot of insights into how organizations generally operate.
+If you consider the first entry point, typically venture capital firms prefer to hire angel investment bankers with good and extensive experience in successful deals or any candidate with broad product management or key business development experience with large companies as they typically possess a lot of insights into how organizations generally operate.

-At the post MBA entry level you will see that candidates having a broader range of backgrounds will find it easier to get in.
+At the post MBA entry level, you will see that candidates having a broader range of backgrounds will find it easier to get in.
 But you have to make sure that you attend a top MBA college and have admittance to the proper recruiting channels there.

-Venture capital firms typically tend to be quite conventional and they usually get thousands of resumes, so they typically give a lot of importance to which organizations you have worked with, which school you have attended and what kind of grades you have achieved across your schooling journey.
+VC firms typically tend to be quite conventional and they usually get thousands of resumes, so they typically give a lot of importance to which organizations you have worked with, which school you have attended and what kind of grades you have achieved across your schooling journey.

 One thing that you will keep on hearing is that you need a very strong network to break into the venture capital industry, as they want employees who can tap their existing networks to find good opportunities.

 But if you ask me, I don’t think it’s that important to have a very strong network to get into a venture firm at least at the junior level.
 But if you are gunning for a senior level job or targeting a very big VC firm like Sequoia, then you would be expected to walk-in with a good and extensive network.